Penbontbren is certainly not rustic, even though this former farm complex hides in its own 32 acres down a country lane in rural Cardiganshire.

-Always improving the offer, new for this year are the addition of kitchenette facilities, allowing an even more chilled stay.
+Always improving the offer, they have recently added kitchenette facilities, allowing an even more chilled stay.
 Local, rural and artisan traditions are part of Penbontbren’s appeal – breakfasts are a locally sourced feast, the finest handmade goodies from Sarah Bunton Chocolate (a best-seller with guests) come from Aberystwyth.

 Penbontbren’s country credentials are just part of the story – it’s only a short drive to spectacular coves, headlands and beaches along the Ceredigion Heritage Coast and northern shores of the Pembrokeshire Coast National Park.
 The lively market towns of Cardigan and Newcastle Emlyn are also within easy reach, together with attractions like the Welsh Wildlife Centre and National Wool Museum.